How To Register An NGO in Nigeria 2024 (Requirements)

 8. Open a Corporate Bank Account with the NGO Name

 This is very important because opening a bank account in the NGO’s name shows the NGO is official and you are ready to receive financial support and donations from the public.
-To open a corporate bank account, you will need the Certificate of Incorporation of the NGO issued by the Corporate Affairs Commission.

 Important Documents for NGO Registration